 Overview: Toyota New Car Warranty

-Through its New Vehicle Limited Warranty, Toyota offers warranty coverage on new and used vehicles that can help extend the life and health of the vehicle.
-Any new Toyota will come with a factory or bumper-to-bumper warranty to cover maintenance for a preset period of time, typically three years.
+Through its New Vehicle Limited Warranty, Toyota offers warranty coverage on new and used vehicles that can help pay for repairs should certain parts break down or fail prematurely.
+Any new Toyota will come with a factory or bumper-to-bumper warranty to cover faulty parts for three years.
 Your warranty will start on the vehicle’s in-service date, which is the date the car is either delivered to an ultimate purchaser, leased, or first used as a company car.

 - 3-year/36,000-mile bumper-to-bumper coverage: Basic coverage includes repairs and adjustments for most issues that may arise.
 Wheel alignments and wheel balancing are also covered under the Basic Warranty but only for 12 months/12,000 miles.

-- 5-year/60,000-mile coverage for power components: Toyota’s limited powertrain warranty will cover repairs and adjustments on the major power components of the vehicle like the engine, transmission, transaxle, front-wheel-drive system, and rear-wheel-drive system.
+- 5-year/60,000-mile coverage for powertrain components: Toyota’s limited powertrain warranty will cover repairs and adjustments on the major power components of the vehicle like the engine, transmission, transaxle, front-wheel-drive system, and rear-wheel-drive system.

 - 5 year/unlimited mileage rust-through coverage: This Corrosion Perforation Warranty coverage protects you from any perforation from corrosion or rusting on your vehicle.